dask/dask-blog/_posts/2021-02-00-the-life-science-community.md

 [ilastik](https://www.ilastik.org/) does not currently use Dask at all.
 They are curious to see if Dask can make it easier to scale up from a single machine to a cluster.
 Users generally train an ilastik model interactively, and then want to apply it to many images.
 This second step is often when people want an easy way to scale up the computing resources available.

-[CellProfiler](https://cellprofiler.org/) has very briefly experimented with Dask before.
+[CellProfiler](https://cellprofiler.org/) is a pipeline tool for image processing.
+They have briefly experimented with Dask before.
+* Primarily, they want to parallelize existing functionality.
+* Most common pipelines fall into three major "user stories" where focussing effort would make the most impact:
+    1. Image processing
+    2. Object processing
+    3. Measurements

 ## Opportunities we see